jackwkemp/PCO_start_date/README.md

-# PCO_start_date
+# PCO Start Date Predictor

-Piece of code that predicts the **start date** of a document
+This repository contains a simple Python script that predicts the start date of a document based on an expiry date.

+For example:
-In this case, the example expiry date is '22/04/2022'.

-The code takes three years away from 2022, then adds one day to 22.
+- Given the expiry date '22/04/2022', the code subtracts three years and adds one day, resulting in '23/04/2019'.

-The result = '23/04/2019'
+## Files:
+- **`pco_start_date_format.py`**: The main script for predicting the start date from the expiry date.

+## Setup
+1. Clone the repository.
+2. Install dependencies if needed.
+3. Run the script: `python pco_start_date_format.py`.